geirolz/geirolz/setup-release_keys_guide.md

 gpg --gen-key
 ```
 **Data**
-- name: `$PRJ_NAME-release-bot`
+- Real name: `$PRJ_NAME-release-bot`
-- email: use your own email address
+- Email: use your own email address
 - For passphrase, generate a random password with a password manager

 **Result**